FraPazGal/HH_Containers/README.md

 `APACHE_MAX_EXEC_TIME`: apache maximum execution time in seconds.
 Default: **300**
 `APACHE_POST_MAX_FILESIZE`: apache maximum filesize post allowed.
 Default: **64M**
 `APACHE_UPLOAD_MAX_FILESIZE`: apache maximum filesize upload allowed.
 Default: **64M**

-#### Non-root user configuration

-The following two environment values cannot be changed directly, as they take their value from the ARG variables.
-Although not recommended, if you wish to run the container as another user, change those variables instead.

-`USER_UID`: UID of the non-root user that will run the container.
-Default: **$UID = 1001**
-`USER_GID`: GID of the non-root user that will run the container.
-Default: **$GUD = 1001**

 ## Kubernetes deployment